Yoyo Chen: Personal life

-On 11 November 2011, Yoyo Chen married TVB actor Vincent Wong.
+On 11 November 2011, Chen married TVB actor Vincent Wong.
 She gave birth to their daughter, Wong Ching-kiu, in April 2012.

-For years, Vincent and Yoyo refused to talk about each other in interviews, giving the impression that they led separate lives.
-When Vincent won Best Actor in 2020, Yoyo remained expressionless and left separately after the awards ceremony.
+For years, Wong and Chen refused to talk about each other in interviews, giving the impression that they led separate lives.
+When Wong won Best Actor in 2020, Chen remained expressionless and left separately after the awards ceremony.

 Chen is close friends with Life After Death co-actresses Priscilla Wong and Shiga Lin.
 Another good friend of her is The Line Watchers co-actress Mandy Wong.